foone/serial_vcr/README.md

 # serial_vcr
-serial_vcr provides a simple interface for controlling a JVC SR-S365U V ideo Cassette Recorder over a serial port from Python (2.x).
+serial_vcr provides a simple interface for controlling a JVC SR-S365U Video Cassette Recorder over a serial port from Python (2.x).

 # Requirements